chef-boneyard/chef-web-docs-2016/step_resource/step_resource_ruby_block_run_specific_ruby_blocks_on_specific_platforms.rst

 ..
 This is an included how-to.

+..
+THIS EXAMPLE IS DEPRECATED UNTIL THE Chef::ShellOut SECTION IS UPDATED FOR CORRECT Mixlib::ShellOut BEHAVIOR INCLUDING, BUT NOT LIMITED TO THE Chef::Application.fatal BIT BEING REMOVED ENTIRELY IN FAVOR OF SHELLOUT'S OWN ERROR HANDLING.
+WHEN UPDATED, ADD BACK INTO dsl_recipe_method_platform, resource_ruby_block, and dsl_recipe.

 The following example shows how the ``platform?`` method and an if statement can be used in a recipe along with the ``ruby_block`` resource to run certain blocks of |ruby| code on certain platforms:

 .. code-block:: ruby